ROBOTIS-GIT/emanual/docs/en/popup/arduino_api/bulkRead.md

 ## Description

-This function reads data from specific memory address range of multiple DYNAMIXELs.
+This function reads data from specific memory address range of multiple DYNAMIXEL's.

 ## Syntax